Songmaster: Conclusion

 After many further developments, Ansset is back at the Songhouse, where he spends the remainder of his life.

 Author's commentary

 Card, a Mormon and social conservative who has written a number of essays condemning homosexuality, responded to conservative criticism of his novel in an article "The Hypocrites of Homosexuality".
 He wrote:

 Literary significance and criticism

-The fantasy writer Alma Alexander characterized Songmaster as "Quite possibly Card's best published work, ever."
+The fantasy writer Alma Alexander characterised Songmaster as "Quite possibly Card's best published work, ever."
 The publisher characterised the story as "...a haunting story of power and love—the tale of the man who would destroy everything he loves to preserve humanity's peace, and the boy who might just sing the world away".

 Awards and nominations

-As with some other Card novels (Ender's Game, for example), this book started out as a shorter story "Mikal's Songbird", which was a Nebula Award finalist in 1978 and a Hugo finalist in 1979, both in the "novelette" category.
+As with some other Card novels (Ender's Game, for example), this book started out as a shorter story, "Mikal's Songbird", which was a Nebula Award finalist in 1978 and a Hugo Award finalist in 1979, both in the "novelette" category.
 Songmaster received the Hamilton-Brackett Memorial Award 1981.